MyPaipoBoards | Paipo Forums | About | Interviews | Bibliography | MySurfReports | WaveRiders Info | Rod's Home Port | Bookmark and Share

 Skim City.
 I can't attest to the quality of their "travel bags" since I have not seen them firsthand.
 However, based upon the descriptions these bags should make excellent day bags with several good features and adequate sizing.

-From the Skim City web site: Much like the Zap bag, this thing is very heavily padded; double, scalloped zipper on the wide end; nylon exterior; plastic/slick interior keeps the wax from soaking through the cloth; interior zip pocket for wax or keys; adjustable shoulder strap; rubber handle keeps the reenforced cloth handle from cutting into your paws; a nose loop for hangability; and a
+From the Skim City web site: Much like the Zap bag, this thing is very heavily padded; double, scalloped zipper on the wide end; nylon exterior; plastic/slick interior keeps the wax from soaking through the cloth; interior zip pocket for wax or keys; adjustable shoulder strap; rubber handle keeps the reinforced cloth handle from cutting into your paws; a nose loop for hangability; and assorted

 - Small: fits only boards that are the same size or smaller than the Large Wedge , anything less than 52 inches;